Homepage / Scientific Groups / WP6: Surface Science and Mechanisms of Corrosion and Protection

 Get involved!

-The objective of this Working Party is to be a forum for discussion of corrosion mechanisms, methods for surface characterization and modeling, covering all fundamental aspects of corrosion.
-Emphasis is placed on understanding the surface chemical and electrochemical reactions involved in corrosion mechanisms, by combining the use of electrochemical measurements with surface analytical techniques.
-Corrosion research employing modeling has become an important part of the WP scope.
-The Working Party promotes a surface science approach with both experiments and modeling at various length and time scales.
+Emphasis is placed on understanding the surface chemical and electrochemical reactions involved in corrosion phenomena by combining the use of electrochemical measurements with surface analytical techniques as well as in silico modelling.
+The working party promotes a surface science approach with both experiments and modelling covering various length and time scales.